Many of the Copyright Agency’s visual artists members are Aboriginal and Torres Strait Islander artists.

 These guidelines are relevant to anyone working in or with the Indigenous arts sector, including:

 - Indigenous and non-Indigenous artists

-- People working within related fields of Indigenous artform practice
+- people working within related fields of Indigenous art form practice

-- Federal and state/territory government agencies
+- commonwealth and state/territory government agencies

-- Industry agencies and peak organisations
+- industry agencies and peak organisations

-- Galleries, museums and arts centres
+- galleries, museums and arts centres

-- Educational and training institutions
+- educational and training institutions